 After Pablo Neruda’s death in 1973, La Sebastiana was abandoned.
 It was not until 1991 that the house was restored and became a museum, obtaining the status of National Monument.

-At the foot of the San Cristóbal Hill, in the heart of Barrio Bellavista, Pablo Neruda bought a land plot and built this house in 1953, dedicated to his lover Matilde Urrutia.
+At the foot of the San Cristóbal Hill, in the heart of Barrio Bellavista (Fernando Márquez de la Plata 0192), Pablo Neruda bought a land plot and built this one of his houses in 1953, dedicated to his lover Matilde Urrutia.
 In fact, the name “chascona” is a Chilean expression that means “untamed hair” and refers to Matilde’s red locks.

 Nowadays this house is a museum that exposes the different collections that Neruda held, including bottles from all around the world.

-Located in the shores of Isla Negra (Black Island), this house was Neruda’s favorite and his most intimate piece of work.
+Located in the shores of Isla Negra (Poeta Neruda s/n, El Quisco), this was Pablo Neruda’s favorite of his houses and his most intimate piece of work.
 Built in 1937, it was a place for isolation and inspiration for the poet, enjoying the company of his wife Matilde Urrutia and the peace that the ocean brings.

 Since the poet loved both boats and trains, this house is exactly that: tight wooden corridors with sitting areas and windows along the walls, in addition to tons of collections and ornaments.
 Nowadays this museum-house is where Pablo Neruda and Matilde Urrutia are buried.